 When your group arrives, everyone is given safety instructions and taught how to throw an axe.
 Our coaches will assist each thrower until they can hit the target.
 We have a few house rules you should aware of if this is your first visit:

 - All adults who enter Total Axe must show a valid photo ID.
 NO EXCEPTIONS

-- Children under 18 are welcome when accompanied by a parent/guardian.
+- Children under 18 MUST be accompanied by a parent/guardian.

 - Everyone must sign a waiver to observe or participate.